 Lagniappe is an old Creole word for "a little something extra."
 The Lagniappe Series of the Newcomb-Tulane College Office of Cocurricular Programs adds "something extra" to the Tulane experience by introducing students to New Orleans’ unique music and culture.

 One of Lagniappe's cornerstone events is a free concert each fall by legendary jazz musician and educator Ellis Marsalis (pictured below, at right).

 Lagniappe also presents Jazz at the Rat, a series of informal and more intimate concerts held at Der Rathskeller, familiarly known as "The Rat," in the Lavin-Bernick Center.
 Hosted and curated by pianist and Newcomb Department of Music at Tulane instructor Jesse McBride, each live performance features accomplished New Orleans musicians, jazz legends, and visiting artists, accompanied by students and faculty from Tulane's Jazz Studies program.

-Additionally, the Lagniappe Series hosts concerts by visiting artists, such as drummer Chris Dave of Houston, TX.
+Additionally, the Lagniappe Series hosts large-scale concerts by visiting artists.
 All events are free and open to the public.

 Tulane University, New Orleans, LA 70118 504-865-5000 email@example.com